vidhanio/site/posts/open-graph.md

 };
 ```

-then used the chrome library to navigate to the html using a base64 data url, then took a screenshot and saved it to the `$OUT_DIR`.
+then used the chrome library to navigate to the html using a base64 data url, then took a screenshot and saved it to the `$OUT_DIR`:

 ```rust
 let tab = browser.new_tab()?;